Linuxfabrik/monitoring-plugins/check-plugins/podman-info/README.md

 * OK if `podman info` completes without warnings or errors.
 * WARN on `podman info` warnings in stderr.
 * CRIT on `podman info` errors in stderr or return codes != 0.
+* UNKNOWN if the answer cannot be read, or reports no version at all.
 * `--always-ok` suppresses all alerts and always returns OK.